aelliott1485/aelliott1485.github.io/autocomments.cr.md

 ###[Q] 3rd party code link
 If you want more code than that snippet of HTML reviewed then please expand the code here.
 [Please embed the code to be reviewed directly in the question](https://codereview.meta.stackexchange.com/a/3653/120114).
 Links to code hosted on third-party sites are permissible, but the most relevant excerpts must be embedded in the question itself.
 A [stack snippet](https://stackoverflow.blog/2014/09/16/introducing-runnable-javascript-css-and-html-code-snippets/) could also be used to embed the code.

+###[Q] editor added code from 3rd party link
+Thank you for attempting to help keep the question on-topic, but please refrain from adding the code to the post- [per licensing and other reasons](https://codereview.meta.stackexchange.com/q/467/120114) the OP must be the one to do that.

 ###[Q] Commented with more details
 When adding additional information you should [edit] your question  instead of adding a comment.
 I have added that information to your post.
 Learn more about comments including when to comment and when not to in [the Help Center page about Comments](https://$SITEURL$/help/privileges/comment).